 In 2011, the University's first formal Sustainability Plan was adopted under the direction of Interim Sustainability Coordinator Erin Sykes.
 Implementation of that plan began at the same time that the Office of Sustainability welcomed a new Director of Sustainability, Annie Laurie Cadmus.
 In 2012, the first Climate Action Plan was adopted by Ohio University.
 In 2015, the Office of Sustainability expanded by welcoming two new Full-Time Equivalent positions to the team: the Sustainability Specialist (Elaine Goetz) and the Sustainability Project Coordinator (Sam Crowl).

 In January 2018, Annie Laurie Cadmus took a different position at the University, and Elaine Goetz became first the Interim Director, and then the permanent Director in November, 2018.
 Sam Crowl became the Associate Director.
 At that time, Sustainability at Ohio University was restructured to align with Former President Duane Nellis's Strategic Pathways and Priorities by creating engagement ecosystems called Sustainability Hubs, led by three affiliated faculty members, and a University-wide Sustainability Committee was formed.

 This office is constantly evolving to adapt to a changing environment, culture and economy.
 Students, faculty, staff, and community members who have recommendations for the future roles played by the Office of Sustainability are invited to become involved by visiting our office or sending an email to email@example.com.

-Ohio University is a recognized EPA Green Power Partnership Top 30 College and University as a result of purchasing green power in amounts that meet EPA's requirements
+Ohio University is an EPA Green Power Partnership Top 30 College and University as a result of purchasing green power in amounts that meet EPA's requirements

 Ohio University purchases 100% of electricity (~110,000 MWh/year) from Green-e renewable energy certificates (RECs, likely from Texas-based wind projects), as of Jan 1, 2021.